90zlaya/php-library/readme.md

 Bug analysis
 ----------------

 This library has been tested with [PHP Stan] and approved as bug-free for all classes and demonstrations.
-Only exception to this rule might present files included from third-party folder.
-It's recommended' to run following command to check for buggs in project.
+It's recommended to run following command to check for buggs in project.

 ```
-third-party/bin/phpstan analyse classes --level 7
+vendor/bin/phpstan analyse classes --level 7
 ```

 Please note that PHP Stan is enabled in composer file only for development versions of PHP Library.